FormidableLabs/envy/docs/customizing.md

     return trace.http?.host === 'cat-fact.herokuapp.com';
   }

-  getIconBase64() {
+  getIconUri() {
-    // to ensure that there are no external dependencies, icons should be defined as `data:image/...` base64 data return '<base64_image_data>';
+    // to avoid the need for external resources, icons can be defined as base64 data return '<base64_image_data>';
   }